 Parents of children with ADHD may dread the summertime.
 But never fear: There are many ways to mold your child's behavior in the absence of school.

-environment, and summer may spell trouble for kids used to the routine of the
+If you're the parent of a youngster with ADHD, you may dread the coming summer vacation.
+Most kids with ADHD do best in a structured environment, and summer may spell trouble for kids used to the routine of the school year.

 Maintaining a consistent routine and schedule at home

 Maintaining a consistent set of rules with consistent consequences